Employment Opportunities at Atrium School

 • The spirit and qualities of innovation, reflection, initiative, collaboration, and kindness

-• Bachelor’s degree required, master’s degree in history or teaching-related field preferred
+• Bachelor’s required, master’s degree in library science or teaching-related field preferred

-• Excellent communication skills with students, colleagues, parents, and greater community
+• Excellent communication skills with students, colleagues, parents/guardians, and the greater community

 • Experience and capacity to teach diverse, multicultural perspectives